 He has had enjoyed the privilege of working for world-class developers, collaborating closely with some of the world’s most highly acclaimed architectural design firms including Foster + Partners; Pelli Clarke Pelli; Rogers, Stirk Harbour + Partners; and Maki and Associates.
 Nick works closely with clients and multiple stakeholder groups from the earliest stages of the project development in order to address complex project issues and overcome technical, pragmatic and logistical concerns.

 Alex received his Bachelor of Architecture from Carleton University, Ottawa, Canada.
-He began his career at Adamson in 1988, initially involved with large-scale commercial projects.
-In 1993, Alex joined J.A.
-Jones as a design manager for large-scale international projects such as the Petronas Towers and the Ampang Tower in Malaysia.
-On these projects he worked in association with Adamson.
-Alex returned to the New York area as a design manager for the redevelopment of Newark International Airport's Terminal C. He rejoined Adamson in 2000 as the senior site representative for projects in the New York area.
-In 2006, Alex was promoted to Principal-in-Charge of the New York office (AAI Architects, P.C.).
-In this senior management role, he was involved with high-profile projects such as World Trade Center Towers 2, 3 & 4 and Goldman Sachs Global Headquarters.
+He began his career at Adamson in 1988 where he worked until 1993, when he joined J.A.
+Jones as a design manager for large-scale international projects such as the Petronas Towers and the Ampang Tower in Malaysia (both in association with Adamson).
+He rejoined Adamson in 2000 as the senior site representative for projects in the New York area.
+In 2006, Alex was promoted to Principal and relocated to our New York office (AAI Architects, P.C.) where he managed such high-profile projects as World Trade Center Towers 2, 3 & 4 and Goldman Sachs Global Headquarters.
+From 2007 to 2013, Alex was the Director of our Abu Dhabi Office overseeing Adamson’s involvement in the $1 Billion Abu Dhabi Media Zone mixed use development and the Marina Tower commercial tower.
+He returned to Toronto in 2013, where he is currently a Project Director on the 45 Bay Street Commercial/Transit development in Toronto.

 Fred Byfield joined Adamson in 1985 and for the first five years of his employment, he was responsible for initiating and managing the firm’s CAD Department until assuming the responsibility of Production Manager in 1990.
 As the firm-wide Production Manager, his responsibilities included overseeing and monitoring all projects in the contract document stage.
 From 1993 to 2003, Fred worked on site at Kuala Lumpur City Centre, Malaysia, followed by Canary Wharf, London, England.
 Currently, he is the Project Manager for the London Bridge Tower development in England with Renzo Piano Building Workshop.